The 2026 NC Idea Challenge

 Convene with us

 The Idea Challenge is convened by Exponential Scholars with educators and youth partners across North Carolina.
-We’re looking for organizations that can help us reach students we wouldn’t otherwise — especially 4-H clubs and NC State Extension, Boys & Girls Clubs, YMCAs, Communities In Schools, libraries, and college access programs (TRIO, GEAR UP, College Advising Corps).
+We’re looking for community organizations that can help us reach students we wouldn’t otherwise.

 Email hello@ideachallengenc.org with a sentence about your community and how you’d want to plug in.
 We respond to every one.